behavior consultations

 What does a behavior consultant do?

-A behavior consultant works on a case-by-case basis, within a limited number of sessions.
+A behavior consultant works on a case-by-case basis, within a limited number of sessions, or even one consultation and follow-up sessions as needed.
 I gather information about a behavior-related problem an owner or handler is having with a horse, work with the people involved to come up with a plan for the client to address the problem, and make sure the client understands the plan and can carry it out.

 What does a behavior case look like?